-Recently, the IRS announced that it would be initiating six new compliance campaigns for specific tax noncompliance issues.
-One of these issues is the built in gains (BIG) tax that can occur when C Corporations transition into S Corporations and have net unrealized built in gains.
+In 2019, the IRS announced that it would be initiating six new compliance campaigns for specific tax noncompliance issues.
+One of these issues is the built in gains tax (BIG) that can occur when C Corporations transition into S Corporations and have net unrealized built in gains.
 Find out what American expat entrepreneurs need to know about this new compliance measure in our guide below!

 S Corporations and C Corporations